 Cross-site scripting (XSS) allows attackers to inject malicious scripts into the content of trustworthy websites.
 These scripts travel with dynamic content to the user’s browser and are executed there.
 In this way, attackers take advantage of vulnerabilities in a website that a user visits.

-Laravel prevents cross-site scripting, because its syntax helps you automatically escape HTML objects that are passed via a view variable.
-XSS filter lets you remove the html tag from input value.
+Laravel prevents cross-site scripting because its syntax helps you automatically escape HTML objects that are passed via a view variable.
+XSS filter lets you remove the HTML tag from the input value.

 Password protection in Laravel